jj-tena/ForeverLearn/README.md

 The questions section will function as a list of questions in which only registered users will be able to ask and answer only those users registered in the course will be able to ask and answer questions.
 As in the section, ForeverLearn's commitment to the openness of education is favoured by an unrestricted access to this section.

+The list of posts/issues will be organised into 3 levels of distinction

+Post/Question of interest.
+This type of post/question is the first to be shown in the list, these are posts/questions that have aroused the interest of the course teacher and have been highlighted by him/her, so they have a certified quality.
+To differentiate them from the other types they are highlighted in red.

+Featured post/question.
+This type of post/question is shown after the previous ones, only the user who wrote the post can mark it in this way, to do so he/she will have to use one of his/her bonuses to highlight posts/issues, The concept and operation of these bonuses will be explained later.
+The posts/issues will be highlighted in yellow.

+Standard Post/Issue.
+This is the last type of post/issue to be shown in the list.
+Given they have not stood out above the others, they will be shown in white.

+Once the activities that users can carry out in the courses have been developed, we can discuss the Gamification techniques proposed to encourage these actions.